YuxiangMa/install_netsec/README.md

 3. Run the script with administrative privileges (sudo):

     ```bash
-    sudo ./install_netsec.sh
+    ./install_netsec.sh
     ```

-4. The script will automatically download, install, and configure fail2ban, Snort, and ClamAV.

-5. After completion, you'll see a success message indicating that fail2ban, Snort, and ClamAV have been deployed successfully.
+The script will automatically download, install, and configure fail2ban, Snort, and ClamAV.
+After completion, you'll see a success message indicating that fail2ban, Snort, and ClamAV have been deployed successfully.